proberts3/react-challenge/README.md

 ### Evaluation Process
 When evaluating this project, we will start by downloading the project, running `docker run build` and then `docker compose up -d`.
 Make sure that your project can be run with these two steps, otherwise it will not be considered.

+`docker run build` should be `docker compose build` which will run the command for each directory. --Phillip

 After testing the project and reviewing code, we will discuss internally, and if your project is accepted, we will reach out to schedule the first interview, which involves a code review of your project.